-In this example, the "Team: Alpha" and "login\groups: Alpha" were added through the Access Group's Tag Mapping widget.
+In this example, the "Team: Alpha" and "login_groups: Alpha" were added through the Access Group's Tag Mapping widget.
 If configured successfully, your Access Group might look similar to the below picture.
 If you remove the Access Group or Account's tag, you will see Account automatically removed from this listing.

-(i) The "login\groups" tag functions identically to a custom tag within the Access Group.
+(i) The "login_groups" tag functions identically to a custom tag within the Access Group.
 Again, the only difference is that it's automatically assigned to the Account.

 This section taught us how to organize Accounts into different groups.
 This allows us to keep permission sets separated.
 Feel free to experiment with new Access Groups, Tags, and Accounts.
-If you still need additional pointers, review our Access Groups Documentation (see page 122).
+If you still need additional pointers, review our Access Groups Documentation41.